Operational clarity for daily work

 The Two-Housekeeper Myth

-A common misconception: two housekeepers clean a room twice as fast.
-In practice, this doesn't work.
-Two housekeepers in one room get in each other's way, duplicate actions, and lose time coordinating.
-The result: 60-70% of expected speed, not 200%.
+A common myth: put two housekeepers on a room and it's done twice as fast.
+It doesn't work that way.
+Sharing one space, they get in each other's way, double up on tasks, and lose time coordinating.
+The result is 60-70% of the expected speed, not 200%.

 Hotel Room Cleaning Steps: The Zero Smell Principle